mironouz/L4-preparation/module4/README.md

 |"exam_results_mark_gin"|"1136 kB"|"gin"|190 ms|
 |"exam_results_mark_gist"|"42 MB"|"gist"|1 599 ms|

 In the result table for the student name field we can see that gist index is the slowest one for creation.
 Also, this index takes the most storage for both versions as well as trigram version of gin index.
 What can be weird from the first sight is that hash index takes much more place than btee index, actually even more than both gin and gist without trigram support.
 The explanation is that we have only 1000 different names for 100 000 studens and hash index does not work well for cases with many rows and few distinct values.
-In this case there are not enough buckets to make this type of index usable.
+In this case there are not enough buckets to make this type of index preferable.

 Let's take a look on subject name from the subjects table.
 The situation with the hash index is much better.
 As the subject is unique, the hash function distibution is really well, there are no collisions.
 So index in this case is 50% smaller compare to btree.
 We can ask why postgres did not choose hash index for default indexes created automatically for unique fields.
-The answer is that has index can work only for strict comparison cases (= operator) and btree index is more flexible as supports greater and lower than comparisons in queries (> and < operators).
+The answer is that hash index can work only for strict comparison (= operator) and btree index is more flexible as supports greater and lower than comparison in queries (> and < operators).
 Creation time is basically the same for all cases as there are just 1000 rows in this table.
 For the same reason it does not make sense to analyse indexes creation time before inserting data in tables.
-Also, we can see the trigram indexes takes the most space as in the previous case.
+Also, we can see the trigram indexes take the most space as in the previous case.

-By analysing indexes on the mark column from the exam_results cases we can see the very bad scenario for the hash index - there just 5 distinct values for the mark and one million rows.
-It did not just a lot of space (47 MB), but also it took half a minute to create hash index!
-Besides that we can see that gin index took less space even than btree and gist index took significan amount comparable to the hash index case.
+By analysing indexes on the mark column from the exam_results cases we can see the very bad scenario for the hash index - there are just 5 distinct values for the mark and one million rows.
+It did not use just a lot of space (47 MB), but also it took half a minute to create hash index!
+Besides that we can see that gin index took less space even than btree and gist index took significant amount comparable to the hash index case.

-Let's drop our indexes and start analysing different query perfomance with different indexes by creating and removing indexes one by one.
+Let's drop our indexes and start analysing different query perfomance by creating and removing indexes one by one.

 ```sql
 drop index students_name_btree;